DJDanl/cpp-docs.pt-br/docs/standard-library/basic-stringbuf-class.md

 ### <a name="parameters"></a>Parâmetros

+*other*<br/>
-*outros* um basic_stringbuf cujo conteúdo, incluindo as características de localidade, será atribuído a stringbuf no lado esquerdo do operador.
+Um basic_stringbuf cujo conteúdo, incluindo as características de localidade, será atribuído a stringbuf no lado esquerdo do operador.

 ### <a name="remarks"></a>Comentários